zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

 ## **Introduction**

-In this lab, you will learn the benefits of auto-scaling an Oracle autonomous database.
+In this lab, you will learn the benefits of auto-scaling an Oracle Autonomous Database.
 This lab uses the existing SSB schema in Autonomous Data Warehouse (ADW).
 The lab executes a PL/SQL procedure which loops through executing one query twice.
 You run this procedure from 3 SQL Developer Web worksheet sessions concurrently to see how CPU is utilized with and without auto scaling.

 ### What is Auto Scaling?